Emulator Issues #267

 I suspect the issue in DX9 to be different (worse?) from the one in DX11/OGL...
 But that's only a guess :P

-#14 Updated by DimitriPilot3 about 8 years ago
+#14 Updated by DimitriPilot3 over 8 years ago

-#17 Updated by NeoBrainX about 7 years ago
+#17 Updated by NeoBrainX over 7 years ago

 Is this still an issue?